-I'm indebted to Dan Bertrand, a Vancouver lawyer for his excellent work on this section.
-There is a lengthy tradition within the First nations Community of protest on water.
-At the time of writing, supporters of the Penelakut First Nation were using canoe and kayak blockades in order to prevent ships carrying construction crews and materials from disembarking at Grace Islet where a home was being constructed around and perhaps over a First Nations burial ground.
+There is a lengthy tradition within the First Nations Community of protest on water.
+In recent years, for example, supporters of the Penelakut First Nation on Galiano Island and in Chemainus, BC used canoe and kayak blockades in order to prevent ships carrying construction crews and materials from disembarking at Grace Islet off Salt Spring Island BC, where a home was being constructed around and perhaps over a First Nations burial ground.
+This is just one of 100's of examples of First Nations protests across the country.